menu

 Occupations and Workforce

 Lothian is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lothian is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Lothian who work in office and administrative support (14.63%), management occupations (14.45%), and sales jobs (10.70%).
+Overall, Lothian is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Lothian who work in management occupations (15.42%), office and administrative support (13.73%), and computer science and math (7.82%).

 Also of interest is that Lothian has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 29.23% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.07% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle